 This survey was developed in 2015 and published in 2016 by the Winnebago County Mental Health Advisory Committee to identify unmet mental health needs in the community.
 It is developed from three points of view; provider, referent, and community member.
 The survey was run online with some physical options.
 In particular, this survey revealed the need for more child mental health care and better accessibility.

-Below are the summarized results of this study.
-For the full report, see here: Winnebago County Resident Survey 2016
+Below are the summarized results of the Winnebago County Resident Survey 2016.